swordfatih/BRillant/README.md

 Users are shown the list of active services.
 They can chose one and directly start using them.

 ## BRi Standard
-Services must follow the BRi standard in order to be added to the platform, here are all the conditions.
+Service classes must follow the BRi standard in order to be added to the platform, here are all the conditions.

 * extend bri.ServiceClient
 * not abstract